 - Every 20 seconds, one child dies from a disease that could have been prevented with a vaccine [source: UNICEF 2015]

 Collaboration and partnership mean we can do more.

 Long-established relationships with partners across private, public, and government sectors maximize impact as we work together toward shared goals.
 Our 100+ year history, financial transparency, and excellent reputation strengthen all our partnerships, including those with host governments and Ministries of Health.

-Support from leading pharmaceutical and medical supply companies deploy critical supplies and medications where they are needed most through our Healing Help pharmaceutical donation program.
+Support from leading pharmaceutical and medical supply companies deploy critical supplies and medications where they are needed most through our Medical Donations Program.